Ankur Betageri

 Ankur Betageri (born 1983 in Bangalore, Karnataka) is an Indian poet, fiction writer, photographer and arts activist.
 He currently teaches English at Bharati College, University of Delhi.
 In 2012, he was named as one of the ten best writers in the country by the English daily Indian Express.
-He holds a Masters in Clinical Psychology from Christ University, Bangalore.
+He holds a master's in clinical psychology from Christ University, Bangalore.
 Betageri is also known for founding the public arts and activist platform, Hulchul, whose artistic interventions in reclaiming Public Spaces like public washrooms and roadside walls, and the use of art to transform the everyday urban life have been widely appreciated.
 As a poet he has represented India at The III International Delphic Games (2009) at Jeju, South Korea, and Lit Up Writers Festival (2010) at Singapore.

+Academic career

+Betageri received his doctorate from IIT Delhi in 2020.
+His thesis titled ‘Thinking beyond the Finitude of Human Condition’ received Distinction in Doctoral Research Award for the year 2020.